[LUM#15] “We need to rethink the entire food system”

-Climate change, political instability, and population growth… In Africa, perhaps more than elsewhere, the issue of food security remains a challenge.
+Climate change, political instability, and population growth… In Africa, perhaps more than anywhere else, the issue of food security remains a challenge.
 What are the key issues?
-What levers can be used?
-Patrick Caron, a researcher at the ART-Dev laboratory and former chair of the High-Level Panel of Experts (HLPE) of the United Nations Committee on .
+What measures can be utilized?
+Patrick Caron, a researcher at the ART-Dev laboratory and former chair of the High-Level Panel of Experts (HLPE) of the United Nations Committee on World .

 To fully understand what we’re talking about here, could you explain what is meant by food security?

-The main definitions used are those from 1974 and 1996, developed during the first two World Food Summits.
-We can refer to the most recent one, which states that “food security exists when all people, at all times, have economic, social, and physical access to sufficient, safe, and nutritious food that meets their nutritional needs and dietary preferences to enable them to lead active and healthy lives.”
+The main definitions we refer to are those from 1974 and 1996, developed during the first two World Food Summits.
+We can refer to the most recent one, which states that “food security exists when all people, at all times, have economic, social, and physical access to sufficient, safe, and nutritious food that meets their nutritional needs and dietary preferences, enabling them to lead active and healthy lives.”

 In Africa, what are the major challenges regarding food security?

-Let’s start by saying that there is no single “Africa,” so any generalizations must be qualified.
+Let’s start by saying that there is no single “Africa,” so anything we say must be qualified.
 That said, one of the distinctive features of this continent is its population growth (INED).
-The expected increase of 1 to 2 billion in the global population primarily affects African countries, even though food availability—whether in terms of calories or protein—is lower there than on other continents.
-800 million people worldwide, a large portion of whom are in Africa, are hungry (FAO report), and this figure could worsen given demographic trends, rapid urbanization, and the context of climate and health crises.
-Micronutrient deficiencies and the rapid spread of obesity-related issues also make food the number one public health problem.
-It is the entire food system that needs to be rethought.
+The projected increase of 1 to 2 billion in the world’s population will primarily affect African countries, even though food availability—whether in terms of calories or protein—is lower there than on other continents.
+800 million people worldwide, a large proportion of whom are in Africa, are hungry (FAO report), and this figure could worsen given demographic trends, rapid urbanization, and the context of climate and health crises.
+Micronutrient deficiencies and the rapid spread of obesity-related issues also make nutrition the number one public health problem.
+We need to rethink food systems as a whole.

 What do you mean by “food systems”?

-Large swaths of the world remain sparsely populated, particularly in Central Africa.
+Large regions remain sparsely populated, particularly in Central Africa.
 How will this development model play out, and what will be its consequences—both local and global?
-Will we see deforestation on the scale of what happened in the Amazon or Southeast Asia?
-What will be the impact on global environmental public goods?
+Will we deforest these areas as we have done in the Amazon or in Southeast Asia?
+What will be the consequences for global environmental public goods?

 On biodiversity, climate, desertification, and the renewal of productive capacities?
 On our health?
 We also know, as we saw in the case of Ebola, that changes to environments and ecosystems linked to production can give rise to emerging diseases.